 6. there is reasonable indication of possible violation of civil or criminal law.
 In this instance, the institution must inform ORI immediately after obtaining that information.

 Brown University will take appropriate administrative actions against individuals when an allegation of misconduct has been substantiated.
-If the Research Integrity Officer determines that the alleged misconduct is substantiated by the findings, he or she will decide on the appropriate actions to be taken.
+If the Research Integrity Officer determines that the alleged misconduct is substantiated by the findings, he or she will decide, in consultation with other institutional parties as needed, on the appropriate actions to be taken.
 The actions may include:

 withdrawal or correction of all pending or published abstracts and papers emanating from the research where research misconduct was found;